smu-ivpl/MultiRateFeatureFusion_FER/Database/MMI/README.md

 # MMI database

-You can get the CKP dataset by ask the official organizer: https://ibug.doc.ic.ac.uk/resources/mmi-facial-expression-database/
+You can get the MMI dataset by ask the official organizer: https://ibug.doc.ic.ac.uk/resources/mmi-facial-expression-database/

 Paper